thewhodidthis/gtx/readme.md

 ## about

-Go based [git2html](https://github.com/Hypercubed/git2html) remake with custom templating support.
+Go based [git2html](https://github.com/Hypercubed/git2html) remake with custom templating support to demonstrate `git(1)` as an archival tool.

 ## setup